-More than 1,700 faith leaders in Zambia, Angola, and Namibia have joined together in FLAME coalitions
+More than 1,700 faith leaders in Zambia, Angola, and Namibia have joined together in FLAME coalitions coverage gaps and working with local authorities to resolve them.

 • In Angola, FLAME has pushed nationally for the distribution of mosquito nets to every at-risk household in the country.
 Subnationally, FLAME has worked towards the just distribution of nets in provinces that have received nets, identifying